HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - With quantitative traits, missing values are mean-imputed in Step 1 and they are dropped when testing each phenotype in Step 2
 - With binary traits, missing values are mean-imputed in Step 1 when fitting the level 0 linear ridge regression and they are dropped when fitting the level 1 logistic ridge regression for each trait.
 In Step 2, missing values are dropped when testing each trait.

+## Note on unexpected exit from multi models execution

+At the moment, if the master pipeline terminates unexpectedly, it is likely that jobs realted to the single model executions will not be cleaned up.
+This is because the master pipeline is not aware of the jobs related to the single model executions.
+In this case, please verify if you have any running jobs using `squeue -u $USER` and terminate any job with name containing `nf-SETUP_MULTIPLE_RUNS_SUBMIT_GWAS_RUN` or `nf-NF_GWAS_REGENIE`.

+Normally, if one of the single run submission terminates with error, the master pipeline will go on and a warning is reported.
+This ensure the whole pipeline can gracefully terminate and all sub-jobs are properly cleaned up.
+You can see from the warning message which run has failed an eventually re-run this analysis as single GWAS.

 ## Documentation
 More detailed documentation of all parameters can be found --DOCS IN PROGRESS--.